How I Became an Author & Ghostwriter…

 …The list of my career experiences goes on and on.
 And it all started in those burned-out south L.A. streets, navigating a deadly riot with major gang leaders, camera in one hand and Mossberg pump in the other.
 Yet, one of my most memorable experiences of them all was the week I spent interviewing children who were suffering from a bizarre medical mystery, a genetic disorder called ataxia-teleangiectasia, which slowly steals all physical function from their body until they die—usually well before they finish their teens.
 The unnatural wisdom and insight of these innocent young kids made me feel I was truly in the presence of angels unawares.

-Always stretching out into new creative endeavors, in 2016 I produced a half-hour reality TV pilot with a prolific Hollywood film producer, on which I was also Showrunner/Head Writer–and hired that iconic American movies screenwriter to co-host the show.
+Always stretching out into new creative endeavors, in 2016 I produced a half-hour reality TV pilot with a prolific independent film producer, on which I was also Showrunner/Head Writer—and hired that iconic American movies screenwriter to co-host the show.
 (See the pilot demo here.)

 Even during my wild, exhilarating schedule of years of 72-hour workweeks on projects with the most fascinating and accomplished people, I completed my first book as sole author since Slipping Into Darkness launched my writing career and paved the way to my becoming a ghostwriter.
-The book, an international mystery thriller, will be published in 2020 (for information about this novel, click here).
-Even Slipping Into Darkness has weathered the years well, selling steadily, with its 20th Anniversary edition published in 2020 (for information about this updated version, click here).
+The book, an international mystery thriller, will be published in the early fall of 2020 (read the prologue of this novel here).
+Even Slipping Into Darkness has weathered the years well, selling steadily, with its 20th Anniversary edition published in January of 2020.

 After having written probably five million words, writing, ghostwriting and developmentally editing well over 100 books, writing several screen adaptations, and working on dozens of TV shows and movies during more than three decades in the entertainment business, the work still thrills me.
 And none of it could happen without my clients and agents choosing to work with me, my beautiful wife putting up with her tireless workaholic husband, and my assistants keeping things humming along on schedule—and without whom I could never keep up this pace.